 We have high aspirations for all learners, rejecting the idea that some pupils ‘just can’t do Maths’.
 As such pupils are taught through whole-class interactive teaching, where the focus is on all pupils working together on the same lesson content at the same time.
 This ensures that all can master concepts before moving to the next part of the curriculum sequence.
 Differentiation is through depth and not breadth.
 Pupils who grasp concepts rapidly are challenged through rich and sophisticated problems that encourage them to explore a concept in greater depth, reason about their learning or make new connections.
 Early intervention is used to ensure that pupils struggling to grasp new concepts introduced are given more time to consolidate their learning before moving on.
 Where relevant, SEN children will receive separate small group or 1:1 support.

-We are confident our Maths curriculum allows for greater opportunity to deepen pupils understanding around concepts and aspects of mathematics.
+Lessons are sequenced in small steps, following the guidance offered by the White Rose Maths hub.
+Topics are taught in blocks to allow children to acquire a depth of understanding in each area of Maths before moving on.
 Significant time is spent developing deep knowledge of the key ideas that are needed to underpin future learning.
+All topics are regularly revisited and applied to other areas of learning, making cross curricular links where relevant, to ensure the retention of knowledge over time.
 The structure and connections within the mathematics are emphasised, so that pupils develop deep learning that can be sustained.